archie-2006/todo/README.md

 # TO-DO LIST

-Todo list using html css js
+Basic todo list using html css and javascript